jainchirag21064/package-challenge/readme.md

 ## ✍️ Technical Implementation /Design Patterns<a name = "demo"></a>

-From implementation perspective we can break down the solution is small steps as follows  :-
+From implementation perspective I had broken down the solution is small steps as follows  :-

 1. Read the file data and process it
     1. Process the data such that all the items associated to a package weight is mapped in a map